Building Resistance

 Danish fishermen taking Jewish refugees to Sweden.
 1943 Source: Getty Images

-In this webquest, you will learn how to resist antisemitism and engage in positive social action.
+In this webquest you will learn about antisemitism and how to engage in positive social action.

 Enter your information to get started.